 Although the app has “poker” in the title, it primarily is a Texas Hold’em variation.
 Just by downloading the app you automatically receive 30k in chips, and a mini tutorial opens up to show you some of the features.
 Every day you use the app you receive daily chip bonuses ranging from 50 to 1 million credits (I don’t know anyone who’s gotten a million).
 This itself makes it easy to continue playing without actually using real money.
 Most people could probably start at $0.99 for 120k of chips, and then, between bonuses and gifts from friends, you can easily avoid having to buy more chips.

 The interface is pretty simple, and each tab (except for Play it Now) has info buttons that give you some general information.
-You can log in through Twitter or Facebook as well as setting up your own Zynga account.
+You can log in through Twitter or Facebook as well as set up your own Zynga account.
 The bottom tabs allow you to check your stats, buy chips, and send and receive gifts from your friends.
-You can add buddies during game play, but you can only edit through one of the web apps.
+You can add buddies during gameplay, but you can only edit through one of the web apps.

 When you pick a table you’re presented with the main table interface.
 With controls at the bottom to fold, check, call or raise, the app vibrates your phone when it’s your turn.
 A timer bar circles your icons to tell you how much time you have to make a choice.
 The app will vibrate again when you are running out of time.
 If you do run out of time you tend to “stand up”, meaning you are still at the table but no longer at play.
 This can be annoying but it keeps the play going for the other players.
 On the other hand, in tournament play your player folds instead.

-Both the iPhone and Facebook applications do a great job of presenting a smooth and lag free poker experience.
-Zynga’s first game, seems to have come of age with its popularity and refined interface.
-Compared to their other apps, or even apps from other companies, it not only utilizes a resource cheap flash version, its iPhone app seems to not drain your batter like a similar game would.
+Both the iPhone and Facebook applications do a great job of presenting a smooth and lag-free poker experience.
+Zynga’s first game seems to have come of age with its popularity and refined interface.
+Compared to their other apps, or even apps from other companies, it not only utilizes a resource cheap flash version, its iPhone app seems to not drain your battery like a similar game would.